2015 Gibraltar general election: Party slogans

+Incumbent MPs (from 2011)

 Opinion polls

 A GBC public opinion poll of 17 November predicted 67% for GSLP/Libs and 33% for GSD.

 Results

 The results saw the first occasion on which a party received over 100,000 votes.
 Both the GSLP and LPG received more votes in the elections than in any other previous general elections, with the LPG receiving the highest percentage of votes in its history.
 Contrastingly, the GSD saw the largest drop in its vote share in its history.
 Voter turnout (70.77%) was the lowest since 1980.